Craig Interpolation for Decidable First-Order Fragments: Repairing Interpolation for the Guarded Fragment

-We call a formula $\varphi$ \emph{clean} if no free variable of $\varphi$ also occurs bound in $\varphi$, and $\varphi$ does not contain two quantifiers for the same variable.
-We state here two technical propositions, leaving their proofs for the appendix.
+A formula $\varphi$ is \emph{clean} if no free variable of $\varphi$ also occurs bound in $\varphi$, and $\varphi$ does not contain two quantifiers for the same variable.
+Every \FO-formula is equivalent to a clean \FO-formula, and all subformulas of a clean formula are also clean.
+We now prove two technical propositions.